 But it’s not just about shopping!
 Nearly anyone will find the bonus categories useful at some point in the year.
 They’ve previously awarded bonus points for dining, gas and commuter expenses, and home improvement store purchases – just make sure to activate the bonus each quarter!

 If you spend the $1,500 maximum each quarter, you’ll earn an extra $300 or 30,000 Chase Ultimate Rewards points per year ($1,500 X 5% X 4 quarters).

 And, if you also have the Chase Sapphire Preferred, Chase Ink Plus, or (no longer offered) Chase Ink Bold, you can transfer your points to Chase Ultimate Rewards travel partners.

 3. Chase British Airways

-The sign-up bonus on the Chase British Airways card is a total of 100,000 British Airways Avios points when you meet the tiered spending requirements.
-(EXPIRED.)
+The sign-up bonus on the Chase British Airways Visa Signature Card is a total of 100,000 British Airways Avios points when you meet the tiered spending requirements.
 To get the full bonus, you’ll have to spend: